 Posted on Fri Mar 6, 2020

-Posture is the word used to describe the stance we have when standing and also how we use our bodies to sit, lift, pull, sleep, bend or reach.
+Posture describes the stance we have when standing and also how we use our bodies to sit, lift, pull, sleep, bend or reach.

 People with perfect posture have correctly aligned vertebrae and will therefore escape from back pain due to bad posture.
 Back pain is one of many problems which can result from years of incorrect posture.